 - Write a letter: Again, you want to make sure that your paper trail is really strong, so that if it turns into a big, full-blown problem, then you'll have proof to show that the landlord could have prevented the problem from getting so out of hand.
 More on getting things in writing here.
 Information on how to write a letter (with templates) is here.

 3. Call in the cavalry, or sue to get paid rent back.
 If the letters aren't working, then you can ask for help:

 - Building inspector: You can call your local or state building inspector.
-Many phone number are listed at the bottom of our Repairs page, but if you don't see your area's then contact us, and we'll look it up.
+Many phone number are listed at the bottom of our Repairs page.
 Building inspectors will not always test for mold, so if you want that done, you can do it yourself (kits linked above).